-- (a) MESs are not permitted as the sole means of abandonment and in this regard the aggregate capacity of DLLRs each side of the ship shall be sufficient for not less than 100% of the total persons on board; - (b) in the event of the loss of any one survival craft there shall be at least 100% capacity remaining on either side; and - (c) in all cases dry shod evacuation shall be required. - (4) Any Passenger Yacht to which this Code applies which operates in the Polar Regions shall carry lifeboats and other survival craft in accordance with the relevant SOLAS requirements and shall, inter alia, also adhere to the IMO Guidelines for Polar Regions. - (5) A passenger Yacht of less than 500 gross tonnage which carries less than 200 persons may, under SOLAS Chapter III, Part B, Section II, Regulation 21.1-1.4, carry 300% (150% each side) inflatable or rigid liferafts complying with sections 4.2 or 4.3 of Chapter IV of the LSA Code providing other applicable provisions of the relevant Conventions are complied with.
+- (e) the liferafts in subsection 7.21(2)(d) shall be served by at least one launching appliance on each side which may be those provided in compliance with the requirements of subsection 7.21(2)(c) or equivalent approved appliances capable of being used on both sides. - (3) For vessels carrying Davit Launched Life Rafts (DLLRs) or a combination of DLLRs and Marine Evacuation Systems (MESs) the following shall apply- - (a) MESs are not permitted as the sole means of abandonment and in this regard the aggregate capacity of DLLRs each side of the ship shall be sufficient for not less than 100% of the total persons on board; - (b) in the event of the loss of any one survival craft there shall be at least 100% capacity remaining on either side; and - (c) in all cases dry shod evacuation shall be required. - (d) DLLR are permitted as the sole means of abandonment - (4) Any Passenger Yacht to which this Code applies which operates in the Polar Regions shall carry lifeboats and other survival craft in accordance with the relevant SOLAS requirements and shall, inter alia, also adhere to the IMO Guidelines for Polar Regions. - (5) A passenger Yacht of less than 500 gross tonnage which carries less than 200 persons may, under SOLAS Chapter III, Part B, Section II, Regulation 21.1-1.4, carry 300% (150% each side) inflatable or rigid liferafts complying with sections 4.2 or 4.3 of Chapter IV of the LSA Code providing other applicable provisions of the relevant Conventions are complied with.